ganeti/ganeti/man/htools.rst

   - exclusive storage value (``Y`` if active, ``N`` otherwise)
   - node free spindles
   - virtual CPUs used by the node OS
+  - CPU speed relative to that of a ``standard node`` in the node group the node belongs to

   The third section contains instance data, with the fields: